lucentcosmos/SparkLogsAnalyzer/chapter1/sql.md

 First, we need to create a SQL Spark context.
 Note how we create one Spark Context, and then use that to instantiate different flavors of Spark contexts.
-You should not initialize multiple Spark contexts in one process.
+You should not initialize multiple Spark contexts from the SparkConf in one process.
 ```java
 public class LogAnalyzerSQL {
   public static void main(String[] args) {